 (5) Sections (2), (3), and (4) may be waived by the local board of trustees in whole or in part, if the nonlicensed substitute has previous teaching or substitute teaching experience in a Montana-accredited public school prior to November 28, 2002 and who has continued to substitute yearly thereafter.
 10.55.717 ASSIGNMENT OF PERSONS PROVIDING INSTRUCTION TO BRAILLE STUDENTS (5) Sections (2), (3), and (4) may be waived by the local board of trustees in whole or in part, if the nonlicensed substitute has previous teaching or substitute teaching experience in a Montana-accredited public school prior to November 28, 2002 and who has continued to substitute yearly thereafter.
-This no longer applies and needs to be updated.
-(1) No licensed or classified employee of a school district, cooperative, or any contracted service provider shall be assigned to provide instruction of Braille to a student or produce Braille materials who has not demonstrated competency in "contracted" (grade two) standard literary Braille code by: (a) successful completion of the National Literary Braille Competency Test; or (b) successful completion of the Braille competency test developed by Portland State University (Braille Literacy Usage Exam); or (c) successful completion of Library of Congress transcriber's certificate; or successful completion of a program, for teaching visually impaired students, from an accredited college or university.
-(1) No licensed or classified employee of a school district, cooperative, or any contracted service provider shall be assigned to provide instruction of Braille to a student or produce Braille materials who has not demonstrated competency in "contracted" (grade two) standard literary Braille code by: (a)(d)-successful completion of a program, for teaching visually impaired students, from an accredited approved educator preparation program as defined in 10.57.102 college or university; or (b) successful completion of the Braille competency test developed by Portland State University (Braille Literacy Usage Exam) National Certification in Unified English Braille Test and maintenance of that certificate; or (c) successful completion of Library of Congress transcriber's certificate the Unified English Braille Exam (Washington State School for the Blind) and ongoing maintenance; or (d)(a)-successful completion of the National Literary Braille Competency Test-Literary Braille Transcribing Course available through National Federation of the Blind.
+Updating rule to account for the passing of time from 2002 to 2022. shall be assigned to provide instruction of Braille to a student or produce Braille materials who has not demonstrated competency in "contracted" (grade two) standard literary Braille code by: (a) successful completion of the National Literary Braille Competency Test; or (b) successful completion of the Braille competency test developed by Portland State University (Braille Literacy Usage Exam); or (c) successful completion of Library of Congress transcriber's certificate; or successful completion of a program, for teaching visually impaired students, from an accredited college or university.
+Sent to MSDB for experts to update rule to current national certifications and courses.
 (2) The employing agency (school district and/or cooperative) is responsible for monitoring appropriate assignment of personnel under (1).
-(2) The employing agency (school district and/or cooperative) is responsible for: (a) monitoring appropriate assignment of personnel under (1); and (b) assuring personnel working towards certification are making adequate gains in their coursework; and (c) assuring maintenance of certification.
+(2) The employing agency (school district and/or Emphasizing the importance of on-going maintenance of certification and skills.